 Indeed when you make an Uganda Tour, expect to taste the best African cuisine at all times with the now western foods added to the menu.

 Uganda has gentle and conducive weather conditions and a very cool climate that Ugandans and tourists are subjected to.
 Uganda consists of a tropical climate, with temperatures ranging from 21-25°C (70- 77°F), apart from in the mountainous areas, which are much cooler; the top of Mount Rwenzori and Elgon is often covered with snow.
 The hottest months are December to February.
 Evenings can feel chilly after the heat of the day with temperatures around 12- 16ºC (54-61°F).

 March to May is wetter and warmer, while December to February is hotter and drier and it can sometimes get as hot as 96.8°F

-Further during wet season, on the lakes and rivers of Uganda, more intermittent rains start at this time.
-Game viewing is excellent over short new grass of the plains.
+Further during the wet season, on the lakes and rivers of Uganda, more intermittent rains start at this time.
+Game viewing is excellent over the short new grass of the plains.
 Spring-like conditions are moderated by cool nights.

 Indeed Uganda gives you an excellent option to choose between your most convenient season and time and make things happen to fully enjoy a tour in Uganda